 - Have responded to message from NHS Test & Trace and have provided any legally required information, such as details of their close contacts;

-- are unable to work from home and will lose income as a result; and
+- Are employed or self-employed, unable to work from home and will lose income as a result;

 Changes made from the 1st April 2021, mean that if you satisfy all the criteria listed above apart from being entitled to one of the qualifying benefits, you may be able to get a discretionary payment but only if:

-- you have an income of £500.00 or less per week (£26,000 gross per annum)
+- You have an income of £500.00 or less per week (£26,000 gross per annum)

-- you have no savings which could be used to alleviate the reduction of earnings caused by isolating
+- You have no savings which could be used to alleviate the reduction of earnings caused by isolating

 Applications in respect of a child

 From 8 March 2021, A parent or guardian of a young person who is required to self-isolate may be eligible for a ‘main’ payment if they live in England and meet the following criteria (even if they are fully vaccinated):